 No Toxic Green Cloud

-Radiation-fragmented reproductive DNA explains why fathers are causing 80% of autism.
+Fathers are causing 80% of mutations leading to autism.
 Men have been the silent carriers of autism for the past 20 years.

-Autism has often been considered a rich people's problem.
+Autism has often been construed as a rich people's problem.
 Indeed, in the initial years, cell phones were expensive, and usually only rich, professional men carried them.
 The scientific association is actually "those men who are well-off enough to carry radiation-emitting mobile technology in their front pockets pass genetic mutations to their children at an exceptionally high rate."

 In the 1990s, autism was often considered a Caucasian concern.
 That's because minorities were mostly too poor to afford the first generations of mobile technology.
 Now, most minorities can afford mobile technology.
 Which explains why the largest increases in autism in recent years are among Hispanic and black children (CDC, Prevalence of Autism Spectrum Disorders, 2012).

 Hispanic and black children lived in the same cities and received the same immunizations as Caucasian children, but they did not see an autism spike until almost a decade later, when their fathers began carrying cell phones at a higher rate.